How SafePrompt's 4-Stage Detection Pipeline Works

 "Connect to 192.168.1.1" // Internal IP reference

-Everything that passes Stages 1 and 2 goes to the first AI validation pass.
-This is where the hard cases get resolved: jailbreaks phrased as roleplay, instruction overrides using synonyms, Base64-encoded attacks, and multi-language bypasses.
+Everything that passes Stages 1 and 2 goes to the first AI pass.
+This is where the hard cases resolve: jailbreaks phrased as roleplay, instruction overrides using synonyms, Base64-encoded attacks, and multi-language bypasses.

 // Stage 3 catches what Stages 1 and 2 miss: